-Equinox Consulting – solutions to Black minority ethnic, BME issues
+Equinox Consulting – solutions to Black minority ethnic, BAME issues

 Equinox Consulting is an innovative dynamic management consultancy set up in 1983 to promote social and economic advancement for disadvantaged communities.
-These comprise: Black Minority Ethnic, BME Inner City , Refugees and Asylum seekers, urban poor and other disadvantaged and socially excluded communities.
+These comprise Black and Minority Ethnic, BAME Inner City , Refugees and Asylum seekers, urban poor, and other disadvantaged and socially excluded communities.

-Our primary focus is working on issues that affect black minority ethnic, BME communities.
-We devise engagement and consultation strategies towards their full participation, contribution and integration into the mainstream.
+Our primary focus is working on issues that affect black and minority ethnic, BAME communities.
+We devise engagement and consultation strategies towards their full participation, contribution, and integration into the mainstream.

 Equinox Consulting is an approved consultant for the National Council of Voluntary Organisations and a Registered Practice of the Institute of Management Consultancy.